Hoya

 ACCU-ND technology: Ensures neutral color reproduction without color cast, especially with ND filters.

-Hoya filters feature a robust, modern design.
-The filter frames are made of lightweight aluminum or magnesium alloys, often with a low profile to minimize vignetting on wide-angle lenses.
-Precise threads ensure easy installation, and the water- and oil-repellent coatings facilitate cleaning.
-Series like the UX (User eXperience) are designed for intuitive operation, while square systems like the Sq100 allow for flexible adjustments.
-The packaging is compact, with clear information about the filter type and size, making selection easier in stores.
+Design and Ease of Use: Hoya filters feature a robust, modern design.
+The filter frames are made of lightweight aluminum or magnesium alloys, often with a low profile to minimize vignetting with wide-angle lenses.
+Precise threads ensure easy attachment, and water- and oil-repellent coatings facilitate cleaning.
+Series like UX (User eXperience) are designed for intuitive operation, while square systems like Sq100 allow for flexible adjustments.
+Packaging is compact, with clear information on filter type and size, making selection at the retailer easy.

 Hoya filters are versatile: